-In the past I’ve talked about how I use my free Digit account to automatically set aside money for quarterly taxes.
+In the past I’ve talked about how I use my Digit account to automatically set aside money for quarterly taxes.
 It takes a very small extra step, but I don’t mind since it’s very simple.
 Once a client pays an invoice I simply pull up my text messages to Digit and save 25% of that payment.

 BOOM!
 Easy peasy.